qor/doc/metas/checkbox.md

 }
 ```

-You can set other parameters like "label" by
+You can set other parameters, such as "label":

 ```
 user.Meta(&admin.Meta{Name: "ReceivePromotionEmail", Label: "Receive email"})